How to Set Up a Great Mixing Space Without Spending a Fortune

 But that’s not all.
 The final evolutionary step for my home studio(or at least the most recent one) was when I built 6 massive bass traps, complete with Owens Corning 703 mineral fiber and power tools.

-I’m not a big handy man.
+I’m not a big handyman.
 I’m actually terrible at building stuff.
-But I was real proud of myself for getting that project done.
+But I was really proud of myself for getting that project done.

 And every time I added more treatment to the studio, my room sounded better.